Zum Inhalt springen

 Step 5: 3-Way Matching and Invoice Verification

-Market size: The market for AI-powered purchase order matching is growing from USD 2.0 billion (2025) to a projected USD 4.85 billion by 2029 — a CAGR of 24.8%.
+Market size: According to GlobeNewsWire research, the market for AI-powered purchase order matching is growing from USD 2.0 billion in 2025 to a projected USD 4.85 billion by 2029.
+That represents a CAGR of 24.8%.

 Cost of Manual Process (Current State)